codedragon/Puppy_career_talk/slides.md

-# Lessons
-* Never Assume
-* Having a career is different from finding a job

-Note:
-peppering the internet with resumes

-# Spent a good year flailing
+# Spent a good year + flailing
 ![alt text](assets/SEPattyflailingwheee.gif "Flailing")

 ## Lessons
-* Choose a short term goal and a long view direction
-    * Can be simple, just something to focus on
+* Have a goal<!-- .element: class="fragment" data-fragment-index="1" -->
-    * for me: job where best pracices and developer growth are important
+    * for me: job where best pracices and developer growth are important, no sysadmin
-* Concentrate on what brings the most bang for your buck<!-- .element: class="fragment" data-fragment-index="1" -->
-    for me:<!-- .element: class="fragment" data-fragment-index="2" -->
+* Concentrate on what brings the most bang for your buck for me:<!-- .element: class="fragment" data-fragment-index="2" -->
     * interviewing over whiteboarding
-    * talks, teaching, coding events over small talk
 * find support, may be a long haul<!-- .element: class="fragment" data-fragment-index="3" -->

 Note:
-I found throwing resumes willy nilly to see if they stick to not be productive.
-Story about whiteboard coding, practice helped for a while
+I found throwing resumes willy nilly to see if they stick to not be productive: symptom of too broad a goal Story about whiteboard coding, practice helped for a while

 ## Desperation is not a good job mode
 * create or join an informal group or meetup group of people looking for work<!-- .element: class="fragment" data-fragment-index="1" -->
-    * acquaintances/friends/pyladies
+    * acquaintances/friends/meetup group
     * exchange resumes, cover letters, practice interviews
 * More general or professional help:<!-- .element: class="fragment" data-fragment-index="2" -->
     * WA State Career Centers